AmayaHena/LibParse/README.md

 </p>

 ## Description
-A try to make a useful lib to parse things
+A try to make a useful lib to parse things.

+WARNING: This lib is based on my personals needs in general, you can contact if you have an idea.

-Currently writting the doc, you still can find comments in headers if you need
+Currently writting the doc, you still can find comments in headers if you need.

 ## Utility
 File Management